LBrink05/Project-Period-Image-Recognition/README.md

 pirpurmorebitumen: MEDIUM MEDIUM NONE NONE

 ## PROGRAM STRUCTURE
-The program is split into 4 scripts.
+The program is split into 5 scripts.
 Images will be extracted from videos, classified and distributed to the training, testing and validations subsets using **dataset.py**.
 The **input.py** script represents the user-interface and **cnn.py** is the main working part of the program.
-The user-interface is loading the dataset whilst the convolutional neural-network handles the machine learning required to identify the state of the belt's contents. **output.py** deals with the graphical illustrations of the results computed by the neural network.
+The user-interface is loading the dataset whilst the convolutional neural-network handles the machine learning required to identify the state of the belt's contents. **output.py** deals with the graphical illustrations of the results computed by the neural network. **live.py** deals with everything related to a live video feed classifying images in real time.

 ## NEURAL NETWORK STRUCTURE